 Top compliance tips for a smooth transition to studies in the UK

-Immigration rules can be complex and confusing and they change regularly.
-In fact the British Government has recently replaced the Tier 4 route with its new Student Route.
-Although the name has changed, many aspects, such as needing a CAS for study, providing evidence of English Language etc, will remain the same.
-However to prepare our international students for their journey to the UK, we are providing some top tips to help them make their arrival in the UK as smooth as possible as well as making sure they keep to the conditions of their Student Route visa.
+Immigration rules can be complex and confusing, and they change regularly.
+To prepare our international students for their UK journey, here are some top tips to help them make their arrival in the UK as smooth as possible.
+These tips ensure international students keep to the conditions of their Student Route visa.

 1. Email contact

-Prior to coming to the UK, the main method of contact with prospective students will be via their personal email.
-It is essential, therefore, that students have their own personal email and that they check their emails regularly as this is how they will receive important information about all aspects of their course.
+Before coming to the UK, the primary method of contact with prospective students will be via their personal email.
+Therefore, students must have their own personal email and check their emails regularly, as this is how they will receive critical information about all aspects of their course.

-If any of your students do receive a visa refusal, please do let the University know as soon as possible as not only do we have a legal requirement to report this to the Home Office but also we may be able to assist in the process of getting it overturned.
+If any of your students receive a visa refusal, please let the University know as soon as possible.
+We have a legal requirement to report visa refusals to the Home Office, but we may also be able to get the refusal overturned.
 Equally, we need to know if a student has submitted an Administrative Review as we can support them in following this up directly with the Home Office.

 Students can complete some of the enrolment processes online before travelling to the UK.
 When students arrive in the UK, their top priority concerning their Student Route Visa is to attend their on-campus enrolment appointment and present their BRP and passport.
 To complete enrolment, students must also pay a minimum of 50% of their course fee.